o3de/o3de.org/content/docs/atom-guide/features/taa.md

 You can enable `Taa.pass` in the main render pipeline through the parent pass, `PostProcessParent.pass`.
 By default, TAA is disabled.
 To enable it, set `Enabled` to `true` in the parent pass.

 You can also add `Taa.pass` to a custom pipeline.

-## Issues and improvements

-The following is a list of known issues and improvements for TAA:

-- TAA can cause Bloom to produce flickering in the resulting image.

-- TAA can cause Aux-Geom to produce jittering in the resulting image.
-The reason is that Aux-Geom uses the jittered view but applies it after TAA runs.
-Therefore, we recommend running TAA in Game mode rather than in Edit mode.

-- TAA involves motion vectors, which when used on parallel occlusion mapping (POM) can cause blur in the resulting image.
-The reason is that motion vectors become more inaccurate the greater the depth offset is from POM.
-To reduce the blur, you can enable pixel depth offset, but it can impact performance.

-  - Additionally, transparencies don't write to motion vectors, so transparent objects, such as particles, may have increased blur.

-- TAA can cause screen space ambient occlusion (SSAO) to produce flickering in the resulting image, especially when SSAO runs at half resolution.
-The reason is that TAA involves jittering the camera to collect samples in different parts of a pixel in each frame.

-- In the future, **O3DE Editor** will support a TAA component, making it easier to configure TAA in your scene.